Best central air conditioning units 2023

 With a Better Business Bureau rating of A+ and most negative comments about labor costs, customer comments about Carrier are largely positive.
 One user said: "It's efficient and cheaper to operate than the new Ruud gas system in my old condo."

 You can also rest easy with Carrier knowing that there is a 10-year parts limited warranty and a five-year parts and compressor warranty.
-It's not the best out there by any means but with prices for units starting as low as $1,525, this is a compelling option.
+It's not the best out there, but this is a compelling option, with prices for units starting as low as $1,525.

-Units are built to run quietly with the lower end at 65 decibels.
-While that's not as low as some models it does mean you can rely on this not being distracting when cooling your home.
+Units are built to run quietly, with the lower end at 65 decibels.
+While that's not as low as some models, it means you can rely on this not distracting when cooling your home.

-The high-efficiency models comes with built-in dehumidifiers which can mean your home's air is kept fresh while allowing them to work in hot and humid climates too.
+The high-efficiency models come with built-in dehumidifiers, meaning your home's air is kept fresh while allowing them to work in hot and humid climates.
 It can also mean a drop in your energy bills over time.

 Best central air conditioning units: York Central Air Conditioners Review